-We are pleased to present the West Virginia Housing Development Fund’s Fiscal Year 2018 Annual Report.
+We are pleased to present the West Virginia Housing Development Fund’s Fiscal Year 2019 Annual Report.

-This year marks our 50th birthday.
-In that time, the Fund has worked tirelessly to help make certain that every West Virginian has access to safe, decent and affordable housing options.
+For 51 years, the Fund has worked tirelessly to help make certain that every West Virginian has access to safe, decent and affordable housing options.
 We are proud of our story and the role we have played in moving our state forward.

-FHLBank Pittsburgh and the West Virginia Housing Development Fund are proud to announce the 2018 Home4Good funding awards.
+FHLBank Pittsburgh and the West Virginia Housing Development Fund are proud to announce the 2019 Home4Good funding awards.
 This money will be utilized by groups across the Mountain State working to reduce homelessness.
 This year, FHLBank Pittsburgh provided $1.1 million toward the effort and the Fund provided $250,000, for a total contribution of $1.35 million.